kubenet-dev/ac2-kubenet-workshop/Part 1/ac2-kubenet-ws-part1-a.md

 **Kind** is a opensource tool for running local Kubernetes clusters using Docker container "nodes."
 It’s great for learning, testing, or developing on Kubernetes.

 #### **Installation of Kind and kubectl**

-**Important:** You can skip this part if you are using GitHub codespaces. the lab image is already coming with the required tools and applications.
+<span style="color:red">**Important:** You can skip this part if you are using GitHub codespaces. the lab image is already coming with the required tools and applications.</span>

 1. **Install Kind**
    Run the following commands to download and set up Kind:
    ```bash